Marijuana growers unionizing under Teamsters banner

 Marijuana dispensaries grow while cultivation remains ‘in the shadows’

 California law has allowed marijuana dispensaries to grow into a booming new business, but existing laws have not fully defined just how cultivation operations like Marjyn Investments LLC should be regulated.
-There is definite interest from applicants wanting to break into the field, but how applicable labor standards should be applied is a work in progress.
-At this point, one of the only things that is clear as applicants await their permits to open shop is that membership in the Teamsters Union is not required in order to operate.
+There is definite interest from consumers wanting to break into the field, but how applicable labor standards should be applied is a work in progress.
+At this point, one of the only things that is clear as consumers await their permits to open shop is that membership in the Teamsters Union is not required in order to operate.